The PuroClean Blog

 • Listen to the news for updates about the fire.

-After the wildfire, homeowners should check their your home (including the roof) for smoke and sparks.
+After the wildfire, homeowners should check their home (including the roof) for smoke and sparks.
 Sparks and embers must be extinguished immediately.
 In case the home has been evacuated, it will be safe to return only when advised so by the authorities.
+If significant damage has occurred as a result of fire damage, you should know who to contact to ensure that the home is safe to reenter.

-Follow us on Twitter, Facebook, Google+ and LinkedIn to get our notifications!
+Follow us on Twitter, Facebook, and LinkedIn to get our notifications!